 - Request your official college/university transcripts.

 Official transcripts from all institutions attended must be provided.
 Academic records provided must show the course work completed and grades or test scores earned.
-If your institution issues individual marksheets/gradesheets, we require official, individual marksheets/gradesheets for all semesters.
+If your institution issues individual marksheets/gradesheets, we require official or institution-attested, individual marksheets/gradesheets for all semesters sent by mail.
 An official transcript is securely sent directly from the institution via their approved means or received in an envelope sealed by the issuing institution, bearing the institutional seal and the official signature of the Registrar or Recorder of Records.
 Note: If you are requesting institution-attested materials, these documents must arrive in an envelope sealed by the institution.
 Unsealed attested documents are not official.
 Notarized copies are NOT official.

 If you are a current or prior student of the University of Michigan-Dearborn, you can authorize the Office of Enrollment Services/Registration and Records to release your transcript(s) for the purpose of graduate admission consideration by simply checking the appropriate box on the online application.